dahoo/otr-seriesassistant/README.md

 It uses the series information from [TheTVDB.com](http://www.thetvdb.com) and the [Default icon set](http://www.defaulticon.com/) from [interactivemania](http://www.interactivemania.com/).

-Currently the language is German and the program works only on Linux.
+Currently the program only works on Linux.

 TODO: